gravitational/workshop/k8sprod.md

 Kubernetes provides new useful tool to schedule containers to perform one-time task: [jobs](https://kubernetes.io/docs/concepts/jobs/run-to-completion-finite-workloads/)

-However there is a problem:
+However, there is a problem:

 ```yaml
 apiVersion: batch/v1